Climate Bonds Standard Version 4.0

-The draft proposals for the structural expansion of the Climate Bonds Standard and Certification Scheme to certify non-financial corporates (i.e., Corporates providing goods and services in the real economy) and SLBs issued by non-financial corporates are now open for feedback.
+The structural expansion of the Climate Bonds Standard and Certification Scheme now allows for certification of non-financial corporates (i.e., Corporates providing goods and services in the real economy), assets and sustainability-linked debt instruments.

 Essentially, those corporates that are aligned with 1.5-degree pathways or will be by 2030 will be eligible for certification.